 If you wish to contest a planning proposal you will need to contact the named Planning Officer by letter or email, preferably with a copy to the Parish Clerk.

-Although the final decision for all things Planning is Suffolk Coastal District Council’s (or higher authorities if contested), Friston Parish Council has an important advisory role which can make a difference.
-Suffolk Coastal District Council is legally required to inform Friston Parish Council and seek its views on all local Planning Applications.
+Although the final decision for all things Planning is East Suffolk Council’s (or higher authorities if contested), Friston Parish Council has an important advisory role which can make a difference.
+East Suffolk Council is legally required to inform Friston Parish Council and seek its views on all local Planning Applications.